Top Democrats tell Trump gun bill must include universal background checks

 The White House has yet to outline any specific proposals, but officials said the measures might include expediting the death penalty for mass shooters.

-Reporting by Aram Roston; Editing by Soyoung Kim and Peter Cooney
+Reporting by Aram Roston and Roberta Rampton; Editing by Soyoung Kim and Peter Cooney